Organizing strategy that builds power and wins.

 “Mira led a great strategy during the weirdest campaign on record.
 She wrangled together a team like no one I’ve ever seen.
 By election day, we’d exceeded our goal for contacts, built a team of over 100 volunteers and won decisively.
 Her field, messaging and relationship-building expertise made the difference in my campaign.”

 – Huntington Beach City Councilmember Dan Kalmick

-The right training prepares staff, members and volunteers to win – today and tomorrow.
+The right organizing education prepares staff, members and volunteers to win – today and tomorrow.

 Adults – including young ones! – learn by doing.
 We can’t just recite information and expect them to internalize it.
 Our training is participatory, interactive and customized for your organization.
 We’ve facilitated training about concepts as abstract as power and as concrete as facts about a ballot measure.

 Members of Leadership for Educational Equity (LEE) were new to organizing.
 This group was accustomed to facing a challenge with research, data and reports.
 To encourage them to think about organizing to build power, we designed a series of workshops, starting with Organizing 101.
 The series included sessions on one-on-one meetings, house meetings and story-telling.
 In that election cycle, members organized the largest school board candidate forum in the City and the only one that centered the voices of students, teachers and school personnel.

 “Mira’s training smarts brought LEE’s program to the next level.
 She created or re-imagined sessions that helped members learn concepts and practice skills.
 Her creative, interactive curriculum made abstract concepts real.
 And every session included an actionable assignment so participants could put their new skills to work right away.“